 A deeper dive into that really high rejection rate

 One of the early blog posts gets into the detail of why there’s a 35% rejection rate on submitted reviews – double that of some enterprise review site competitors and one of the biggest bugbears for vendors, who work hard to convince their customers to submit a review, only to see it rejected.
 The post confirms the reasons that Gartner’s PI team had already outlined to Destrier: a lot of rejections are due to low-quality content – that nobody is going to want to read – in addition to weeding out those fakes.

 Gartner is also checking for plagiarism – cross-checking the text against vendors’ websites and other collateral – which underlines the importance of coaching wannabe reviewers to ensure their review is in their own words.
 When you’re half-way through submitting a review and running out of things to say, it’s always tempting to grab and paste a few words from an official source – but this is likely to lead to your review being rejected.

 Once the vendor-funded incentives program takes off, we think it’s likely that Gartner will gently retire its own funding incentives.
 Although we are clear that most genuine enterprise customers are not writing their review for cash, a $25 gift card – or donation to a charity of your choice – is a much-appreciated thank you, especially as reviews, done properly, take around 25-30 minutes to complete.

-Gartner has been clever in finding a work-around – by passing the costs on to vendors, but providing governance by continuing to own the process, and to own the handing out of awards.
+Gartner has been clever in finding a work-around by passing the costs on to vendors and providing governance by continuing to own the process and own the handing out of awards.

-On the positive side, this maintains the church and state division and ensures that vendors do not directly incentivize their customers for writing reviews.
-But on the negative side, this hands more control to Gartner, and will probably widen the gap between vendors who “get it” and those that are still working out that peer reviews are here to stay.
+On the positive side, this maintains the church and state division and ensures that vendors do not directly incentivize their customers to write reviews.
+But on the negative side, this hands more control to Gartner and will probably widen the gap between vendors who “get it” and those still working out that peer reviews are here to stay.